NewcastleRSE/dolfin-flutter-development/README.md

 * The instructions for installing Flutter on various platforms are [here](https://docs.flutter.dev/get-started/install).
 * Instructions for setting up VS Code are [here](https://docs.flutter.dev/development/tools/vs-code).

+### Firebase

+To get the app to work correctly with Firebase:

+* **Android** - download google-services.json for the app on Firebase and copy it to the "android/app" folder.